Design-Detective/DesignDetective/README.md

 pull to the second branch !
 'devel-2' is for all devs out there, who want to contribute to the project. 'devel-1' is my branch.
 I will surely try to expand the project further, because there is so much potential to me.
 For now, in order to respect Academy honesty and my assgnement rules, i will not accept pull request, nor used any outside help: I need to pulled the basic web extension of all alone.
 For the future, i would love to train my own AI model, host it on a server, and use it to replace TensorFlow AI.
 For now though, let's code this web extension!

+### ⚠️ - ATTENTION: Since i had only 5 days before this assignement is due, i have to forget about AI training shenanigans for now.
+The web extentions will only parse through website's CSS and return Fonts and Color attributes.
+FOR NOW!
+### Once i graduate from harvard's CS50x classes, i'll keep working on this project to implement AI, refine user interface, web extension privacy, etc...
+There is always improvements to do !